llChameleoNll/ToDo_ReactNative/README.md

-# ToDo_ReactNative
+# ToDo
-This is a ToDo app with React-Native.
+This is a ToDo app with React-Native and Expo.